 Housing and Residence Life is committed to assisting you in making the most of your living experience and supporting you in achieving your educational goals.
-We encourage you to be an active member of your community, and we look forward to meeting each of you during the course of the academic year.
+We encourage you to be an active member of your community, and we look forward to meeting each of you during the academic year.